cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 - Finally, when more flexibility is needed and when the data is loaded dynamically, a thread pool is something that people typically reach for.
 - And don't forget to protect any shared mutable state with a mutex!
 And while at it avoid deadlocks by always acquiring multiple locks in the same order or by using `std::scoped_lock`.

-Well, technically, there is the whole so-called "lock free" programming paradigm that avoids mutexes, but it is its own completely different can of worms which we won't talk about in this course.
+Well, technically, there is also the whole so-called "lock free" programming paradigm that avoids mutexes, but it is its own completely different can of worms which we won't talk about in this course.

 And remember, as the very first thing, try to avoid parallel code altogether.
 In 90% of the cases, a sequential implementation is fast enough and avoids all the pitfalls of parallel programming!